-Jimmy Dean’s Sausage ‘n Ale, 7-Eleven Premium Beef Jerky Beer, Four Loko Raspberry-flavored Energy Beer, Listerine Peppermint Ale or any beer with a label that reads “Property of the U.S. Army.”
+Jimmy Dean’s Sausage ‘n Ale, 7-Eleven Premium Beef Jerky Beer, Red Bull Raspberry-flavored Energy Beer, Listerine Peppermint Ale or any beer with a label that reads “Property of the U.S. Army.”

 Guys, in some ways this is the easiest part, as all the cooking, food preparation and serving arrangements somehow seem to magically take care of themselves.
 Don’t meddle in the kitchen checking on the status of the burgers.
 That’s your wife’s job.
-Your job is to be the proper host, answer the doorbell, and make sure that your buddies are well stocked with beer and … well, now that I think of it, that pretty much covers your list of responsibilities.
+Your job is to answer the doorbell, make sure that your buddies are well stocked with beer and … well, now that I think of it, that pretty much covers your list of responsibilities.

 To be a proper host of a Super Bowl party, you need to know the appropriate topics of conversation, as well as which topics are strictly out of bounds:

 - Comments about the lousy job of refereeing

 - The over-under on the total number of penalty yards of both teams combined by half-time

 - An analysis of the relative hotness of the woman in the Diet Pepsi commercial versus the Go Daddy commercial

 - Inquiries regarding when the pizza will be ready

 - Comments about the beer, as in “Where is the beer?” or “Where’d you get this beer?”
 Or “I gave your parrot some beer.
 Check it out.
 I think he’s wasted.”